asatarin/testing-distributed-systems/README.md

 * [What Bugs Live in the Cloud?
 A Study of 3000+ Issues in Cloud Systems](http://ucare.cs.uchicago.edu/pdf/socc14-cbs.pdf)  -- study of actual bugs in different popular distributed systems (Hadoop MapReduce, HDFS, HBase, Cassandra, ZooKeeper and Flume)
 * [TaxDC: A Taxonomy of Non-Deterministic Concurrency Bugs in Datacenter Distributed Systems](http://ucare.cs.uchicago.edu/pdf/asplos16-TaxDC.pdf) -- comprehencive taxonomy of bugs in distributed systems (Cassandra, Hadoop MapReduce, HBase, ZooKeeper)
+* [Redundancy does not imply fault tolerance: analysis of distributed storage reactions to single errors and corruptions](https://blog.acolyer.org/2017/03/08/redundancy-does-not-imply-fault-tolerance-analysis-of-distributed-storage-reactions-to-single-errors-and-corruptions/) -- study of several distributed systems (Redis, ZooKeeper, MongoDB, Cassandra, Kafka, RethinkDB) on how fault tolerant they are to data corruption and read/write errors

 ### Richard Cook